-Anyone can call Healthline free on 0800 611 116 for advice and information from a trusted health professional, anytime, 24 hours a day, 7 days a week.
+Anyone can call Healthline free on 0800 611 116 for health advice and information, anytime, 24 hours a day, 7 days a week.

 Healthline is funded by the Ministry of Health and provided by Homecare Medical.